 Button clicks that feel satisfying

 Why the moment between clicking a button and seeing a result matters more than most teams realize.
-The psychology of pre-click hover effects, post-click feedback, and how tiny interactions shape whether software feels alive or dead.
+The Material Design team led by Matias Duarte at Google showed that feedback within 100ms is critical.
+Pre-click hover effects and post-click feedback shape whether software feels alive or dead.

 Summary

-- The UX piece is about making it feel like you are being reacted to a lot more than the minimal work you are doing - amplifying satisfaction through deliberate feedback design
+- The UX piece is about making it feel like you’re being reacted to a lot more than the minimal work you’re doing - amplifying satisfaction through deliberate feedback design

 - Two separate concerns emerged - the buttons having polish and animation pre-click and post-click, versus any click at all having a little micro-response